 Also known as “in-silico modeling,” computer modeling for safety testing of cosmetics involves using computers to predict the toxicity of chemicals in the body.
 The technology works by using data from chemical substances we know to be similar to the test substance in order to predict how it will interact with certain proteins in the human body, and therefore any harm it might cause.

 In Vitro Human Tissue

 Instead of chemicals being applied to an animal’s eyes or skin, in vitro tests allow the substances to be applied to models of the human cornea or human epidermis, giving a more accurate picture of the effects of these cosmetics on humans.

 Chemicals that have unknown effects on human tissue cannot ethically be applied to a human either, so human volunteer testing can’t be considered a complete alternative to animal testing on its own.
 It can however be used after in vitro safety testing methods have been applied and the product is thought to be safe, to give final confirmation that the cosmetic product does not harm human skin.

 Cosmetics Brands That Test on Animals

-Animal testing is an outdated method of testing the safety of cosmetics.
-In addition to causing vast amounts of suffering for millions of animals around the world, it also fails on efficacy and economic viability.
-Thankfully, the popularity of cruelty-free products that use other methods of safety testing has been rising with more and more governments banning the sale of animal-tested products and the use of animal testing.
+Animal testing is an outdated method of validating the safety of cosmetics.
+In addition to causing immense amounts of suffering for millions of animals around the world, animal testing isn’t effective nor is it economically viable.
+Thankfully, increasing demand for cruelty-free cosmetic products that use other methods of safety testing is on the rise, with more and more governments banning the sale of animal-tested products and the use of animal testing for cosmetics.